 In the video, he suggested that the flavor ban could lead to an eventual ban on e-cigarettes.
-This in turn would mean himself and other USA based reviewers couldn’t do any more videos.
+This in turn would mean he and other USA based reviewers couldn’t do any more videos.
 He then went on to say that this would essentially kill the vaping industry because nobody could market the products being released.
 In all fairness, I think this is a stretch.
 There are plenty of good YouTube vape reviewers that don’t come from the USA.

 He then calls out Grimm Green for doing too many advocacy videos and not getting any views.
 He calls it ‘pathetic’ but then retracts and says he’s an awesome guy.
 At this point, he hints that he might look into doing other content.
 This coincides with the launch of a new kid-friendly YouTube channel called Superbloke.
 In it, Trip stars as a superhero.
 The content is low budget and kind of cringy.
 It also comes very close to infringing on the copyright of Peppa Pig and the Baby Shark song.